areeshatulfatima/papa-birthday/README.md

         <h1 class="birthday-text">Happy Birthday!</h1>
         <div class="name">Papa</div>
         <p class="wish-text">
-            Wishing the most amazing dad a fantastic birthday!
-Thank you for all the wisdom, love, and dad jokes over the years.
+            Wishing the most amazing papa a fantastic birthday!
+Thank you for all the wisdom, love, and papa jokes over the years.
 Hope your special day is filled with everything you enjoy most - maybe some peace, your favorite food, and time to relax!
         </p>
-        <button class="cake-button" onclick="showSurprise()">🎂 Dad's Special Message!</button>
+        <button class="cake-button" onclick="showSurprise()">🎂 Papa's Special Message!</button>
         <button class="cake-button" onclick="createConfetti()">🎊 Celebration Time!</button>

         <div class="surprise-message" id="surprise">
-            <h3>🏆 To the Best Dad Ever 🏆</h3>
+            <h3>🏆 To the Best Papa Ever 🏆</h3>
             <p>Thanks for being our rock, our guide, and our biggest supporter.
 You've taught us so much and made every day better just by being you.
-Here's to another year of your awesome dad energy!</p>
+Here's to another year of your awesome papa energy!</p>
         </div>
     </div>